ChronoLogic12/tippy-tea-subscription/README.md

     <img src="readme-assets/database-schema.PNG" width="500px"/>
 </p>

-The site uses five models as show above:
+The site uses five models as shown above:

-- user (profile) extends the django user model and stores all required user data.
+- User (profile) extends the django user model and stores all required user data.
-- subscriptions: represents the plans a user can subscribe to and is extracted from products on stripe using djstripe.
+- Subscriptions: represents the plans a user can subscribe to and is extracted from products on stripe using djstripe.
-- orders: links user by id to the product they have ordered.
+- Orders: links user by id to the product they have ordered.
-- mailing: holds the email addresses of all people signed up to the mailing list.
+- Mailing: holds the email addresses of all people signed up to the mailing list.
-- blogs: are created by admin users and display to the user on the blogs page.
+- Blogs: are created by admin users and displayed to the user on the blogs page.

 ## Features

 ### Navigation

-The sites navigation section is located at the top of all pages.
-This section contains page navigation controls and is adaptive to screen size and where the current user is logged in.
+The site's navigation section is located at the top of all pages.
+This section contains page navigation controls and is adaptive to screen size and whether the current user is logged in.
 The navigation elements will also highlight depending on the current page.

 <p align="center">
     <img src="readme-assets\navbar-desktop.PNG" width="1200px"/>